mohdfareed/bt-attacks-detector/README.md

 Three implementations of Bluetooth DoS attacks detection.
-The first is a Gradient Boosting Machine classifier, the second is a Random Forest classifier, the third is a rule-based algorithm.
+The first is a Gradient Boosting Machine classifier, the second is a Random Forest classifier, and the third is a rule-based algorithm.

 The project contains the main implementations of each using the best results in the `scripts` folder.
 Different experiments were performed to determine the